volodinroman/t2py/README.md

 # T2PY

-A lightweight VS Code helper for Python developers that automates everyday routines.
-This is a swiss knife for Python developers!
+A lightweight VS Code extension designed for Python developers to automate everyday routines.
+T2PY acts as a versatile swiss knife for Python workflows, accelerating productivity on repetitive tasks.

-## Overview

-**T2PY** helps you quickly convert plain text into Python-ready data structures — ideal for small repetitive tasks.
-Currently, it includes one core feature: converting selected text lines into a Python list with automatic formatting and path normalization.

 ## Features

-* `t2py: Convert Lines to Python List` - converts text lines into a Python list;
+* **Convert Lines to Python List**.
+Convert any selected lines of text into a syntactically correct Python list, adding quotes, commas, and variable assignment automatically.
-* `t2py: Validate File Paths` - validates file system paths;
+* **Validate File Paths**.
+Verify the existence of file system paths directly in your document, with clear success/fail indicators appended inline.

-## Lines to Python List convertor
+## Convert Lines to Python List

-Command `t2py: Convert Lines to Python List`:
+Command `t2py: Convert Lines to Python List`

 - Convert selected text lines into a valid Python list.
 - Normalize Windows-style slashes (`\` → `/`) for Python compatibility.